-- True Companions: Played with - when Lok's bid for Chairman is sealed, he thanks Big Head, Jet, Jimmy, Mr. So and Kun for their hard work, promising to look after each of them as their "godfather" and vice versa.
-Once his two years are over, he'll support whoever's planning to become a candidate for chairman.
-In Triad Election, Lok wishes to seek re-election and fails to convince his "godsons" not to seek their bid.
-Visually deconstructed when Kun asks if Lok will sincerely support his bid, and the godsons glare viciously at the Chairman, waiting for the appropriate response.
+- True Companions: Downplayed - when Lok's bid for Chairman is sealed, he thanks Big Head, Jet, Jimmy, Mr. So and Kun for their hard work, promising to look after each of them as their "godfather" and vice versa.
+Once his two years are over, he'll support whomever is planning to become a candidate for chairman.
+In Triad Election, Lok wishes to seek re-election and hopes to convince his godsons not to seek their bid.
+When Kun asks if Lok will sincerely support his bid, Big Head and Jet give the Chairman a Death Glare, while waiting for his response.

-- What Happened to the Mouse?: After Lok is killed, neither Big Head or Mr. So are mentioned or seen again.
-One can assume they either sided with Jimmy as the new Chairman or killed on his orders to prevent any rivals from seizing power or ousting him to the Uncles that he orchestrated the hit on Lok.
+- What Happened to the Mouse?: After Lok is killed, neither Big Head or Mr. So are mentioned or seen again, assuming they either sided with Jimmy as the new Chairman or killed on his orders to prevent any rivals from seizing power or ousting him to the Uncles that he orchestrated the hit on Lok.